Skip to Content

 What is çoban salatasi?

-Çoban salatası (Cho-BAHN’ sah-lah-tah-SU’), a staple in homes and restaurants in Turkey and the Middle East, steals the show with its light and crunchy goodness.
-It prominently features cucumber and tomatoes tossed in a lemon and olive oil dressing.
-I am a salad all-year-round type of gal, but the salad is best in the spring and summer when tomatoes are fresh and juicy.
+Çoban salatası (Cho-BAHN’ sah-lah-tah-SU’), a staple in homes and restaurants all across Turkey.
+It steals the show with its bright flavor and it has the perfect crunch.
+The easy salad recipe features cucumbers and tomatoes flavored with lemon juice and olive oil dressing.
+I am a salad all-year-round type of girl, but the salad is best in the spring and summer when tomatoes are nice and juicy.

-• Persian Cucumber: Persian cucumbers have the best crunch, which I love!
+• Persian Cucumber: Persian cucumbers have the best crunch, but use what you have.

 • Tomatoes: Roma tomatoes work best because they have less moisture than other varieties.
 Vine-ripe tomatoes or grape tomatoes cut in half are a great alternative.

-• Sumac: Sumac is tart and sweet, making it the perfect way to finish the salad.
-Sumac is a popular Middle Eastern spice found online and in health stores.
-However, I recommend visiting a local Middle Eastern store to explore; the ground-up sumac berries give the dish its signature color and flavor.
-If you don’t have any one hand, use sweet paprika.
+• Sumac: Ground sumac is tart and sweet, and a perfect way to finish the salad.
+Sumac is a popular Middle Eastern spice you can find online and in health stores.
+However, I recommend visiting a local Middle Eastern grocery store to explore.
+The ground-up sumac berries give the dish its signature color and flavor.

 How to Make çoban salatasi